Lebanese judge charges PM, ex-ministers over Beirut port blast | Law-Order

 Lebanese judge charges PM, ex-ministers over Beirut port blast

-A senior judicial source said Sawan did not have the power to indict lawmakers and ministers, adding that such action was the jurisdiction of a special court, which includes seven lawmakers and eight judges.
-Sawan sent a letter last month asking parliament to probe 10 former ministers.
-When asked about the letter, parliament speaker Berri said "we have done what needs to be done and replied to him" without elaborating.
+"This is a positive thing, meaning it has opened the door to bringing the ministers to account."
+A senior judicial source said it was up to a special court, which includes seven lawmakers and eight judges, to indict the ministers rather than Sawan.

-Several officials have been detained in connection with the blast, including the port and customs chiefs, and dozens have testified as witnesses, including Diab and former ministers.
-But many Lebanese remain sceptical that senior politicians will be held to account, fearing the truth behind events leading up to the blast will never emerge from a system riven by corruption.
+Several officials have been detained since the blast, including the port and customs chiefs, with dozens testifying as witnesses, including Diab.
+But many Lebanese remain sceptical that senior politicians will be held to account, fearing the truth will never emerge from a system riven by corruption.

+Security officials had warned Diab and President Michel Aoun the nitrate could destroy the capital if it exploded, according to documents seen by Reuters and senior security sources.
+Aoun has said he had no direct authority over the port.
+(Additional reporting by Laila Bassam and Samia Nakhoul; Writing by Ellen Francis; Editing by Alison Williams, Edmund Blair and Alexander Smith)

 ALSO READ